2018 MIAD SENIOR EXHIBITION

 Aiesha Anglin (Painting), passionate about the human anatomy, sees skin and its marks as significant indicators of life and human perseverance.
 Through her work, she demonstrates her belief that the marks on one’s body show life.

-Interior Architecture + Design student Ashley Adams loves the idea of living with the landscape, and having a home become a part of the landscape.
+Interior Architecture and Design student Ashley Adams loves the idea of living with the landscape, and having a home become a part of the landscape.
 Her design, Underground Earth Home, blends with a hillside, merging urban and natural contexts into one structure.

 Recently named to the 2014 Society of Illustrators’ Scholarship Competition, Laura Horton (Illustration) draws influence from the Buddhist term Sangsara, meaning continuous movement.
 Her work, Sangsara, is composed of various visual development artwork for a mysterious, spiritual puzzle/adventure game that reflects the influence of an ancient culture in tradition.